legacysurvey/legacysurvey/pages/dr3/issues.rst

 Workaround
 ----------
-   These files have been re-processed and are included in a "DR3.1" directory structure, which is now the default to which DR3 directories point.
+   These files have been reprocessed and are included in a "DR3.1" directory structure, which is now the default to which DR3 directories point.
 The one exception to the overall directory structure is the sweeps files, for which the uncorrupted versions are available at legacysurvey/dr3/sweep/3.1 (instead of at legacysurvey/dr3/sweep/3.0).
 Note that users who